moq-wg/moq-transport/draft-ietf-moq-transport.md

 ({{track-name}}).

 * Track Name: Identifies the track name as defined in ({{track-name}}).

+* Subscriber Priority: Specifies the priority of a subscription relative to other subscriptions in the same session.
+Lower numbers get higher priority.
+More details on priorities are documented in {{priorities}}.

 * Delivery Order: Requests Objects for the subscription be delievered in Ascending (0x0) or Descending (0x1) order.
 See {{priorities}}.